 However, if Dutch Tax Office has specific questions which are technical in nature, you may want, at this stage, to enlist the help of an expert professional on 30% ruling applications.

 Should the application be denied, an objection can be filed within 6 weeks.

 If, the Dutch tax office, upon reviewing your objection, still denies the granting of 30% ruling and in the meantime, it was being applied to the payroll, then an adjustment is needed.

-The adjustment will more then likely result in the 30% tax free allowance enjoyed until that point due to be paid back either as a one-off payment to the Dutch tax office or, if possible, spread over the course of the next few payrolls as an additional deduction.
+The adjustment will more than likely result in the 30% tax free allowance enjoyed until that point due to be paid back either as a one-off payment to the Dutch tax office or, if possible, spread over the course of the next few payrolls as an additional deduction.

 If the 30% ruling is granted, employee and employer should check the confirmation letter and ensure the data reported (i.e. company wage tax number, BSN number, the duration of the ruling, etc.) on it is correct.

-If any details are incorrect, you should reply to letter within 6 weeks highlighting any discrepancies found.
+If any details are incorrect, you should reply to the letter within 6 weeks highlighting any discrepancies found.